The following are resources available to Rochester Youth

-Community Based Health Care Centers that provide reproductive health care to adolescents include: Planned Parenthood, Highland Family Planning, Jordan Health Center, Trillium Health and the STD Program.
+Community Based Health Care Centers that provide reproductive health care to adolescents include: Planned Parenthood, Jordan Health Center, Trillium Health and the STD Program.

 There are many kinds of birth control, and people prefer different methods.
 The IUD and the implant are two methods that last for years and are very reliable.
 With these methods, there is no need to take a pill, place a patch, or go to a health center for a shot.
 Pediatricians, obstetricians and gynecologists have recommended the IUD and implant for most women, including teens.

 A medical provider inserts the IUD or the implant in one visit.
 Most teens can obtain the IUD or the implant confidentially, and at no out of pocket cost, either through their health insurance, or through the NYS Family Planning Benefit program.
-For more information, contact Highland Family Planning (585-279-4890) or Planned Parenthood (800-230-PLAN)
+For more information, contact Planned Parenthood (866-600-6886)

 Mental Health Resource for Children and Adolescents